susom/php7-with-oci8/README.md

-# Latest PHP 7.2 image with Apache and Oracle oci8 (instantclient 19.6.0.0.0)
+# Latest PHP 7.3 image with Apache and Oracle oci8 (instantclient 19.6.0.0.0)

+This repo is based on adrianharabula/php7-with-oci8

 This image is built from [official PHP images](https://hub.docker.com/_/php/).

 It ads oci8 drivers to official image to connect to Oracle database.

 A sample fully configured environment with oracle database and php7.1 with